 One of the key variables in the cost of adoption is the type of adoption that you choose.
 Typically domestic infant adoption is completed with the aid of either an adoption agency or an adoption lawyer.
 The cost of domestic infant adoption typically covers legal fees, home study preparation, advertising, screening of birth and hopeful adoptive parents, counseling for birth parents as well as training and support for adoptive parents.
 Depending on the specific agency or lawyer, these fees can range from $8,000-$40,000.
 While discussing fees with potential adoption agencies or lawyers, it’s also important to remember that the “cheapest” option is not necessarily the wisest choice.
-It is crucial that you consider the ethical implications of your agency’s policies and procedures as well.
+You must consider the ethical implications of your agency’s policies and procedures as well.
 Keep in mind that in most cases, the fees will be due at different stages of the adoption process.
 Your agency or lawyer should be able to give you an estimated list of these fees and approximately when you will need to pay them.

-Cost of Foster Adoption in U.S.
+Cost of Foster Adoption in the U.S.

 You may also choose to pursue foster adoption.
 Currently, there are over 100,000 children and teens in the United States foster care system who are legally available for adoption.
-Most to all of the costs of foster adoption are covered by the government.
+Most all of the costs of foster adoption are covered by the government.
 Typically there are no agency fees, home study fees, legal fees, or training fees incurred by families who adopt from foster care.
 Additionally, while your child is in foster care, you will be reimbursed for some expenses through a monthly stipend (in most states, a foster child must live in your home for at least six months before she can be adopted).
 You may also qualify for an adoption subsidy after finalization if your case is determined by the government to be a special needs adoption.
-It’s important to note that the amount of the foster care stipend and adoption subsidy are not intended to cover all of the child’s expenses but to help offset the financial investment of raising a child.
+It’s important to note that the amount of the foster care stipend and adoption subsidy is not intended to cover all of the child’s expenses but to help offset the financial investment of raising a child.
 To begin the foster adoption process, you will typically contact your local social services agency.
-Another option is to consider viewing adoption photolistings and requesting more information about children who you think might be a good fit for your family.
+Another option is to consider viewing adoption photo listings and requesting more information about children who you think might be a good fit for your family.

 Cost of International Adoption

 If domestic adoption doesn’t seem to be a good match with your family’s goals, you may consider international adoption.
 The cost of an international adoption typically ranges from $10,000-$40,000 (not including travel costs).
 While the fees vary by the agency and country that you choose, they generally include application and home study fees, dossier preparation, and agency program fees.
 Again, these fees will be paid throughout the adoption process—not all at once.
 Additionally, there are important ethical considerations for choosing an agency to handle your international adoption.
-Certainly the financial investment should be one factor in choosing an agency and country, but it should never be the only factor.
+Certainly, financial investment should be one factor in choosing an agency and country, but it should never be the only factor.